GLOBAL MIND DATABASE

 View and summary and sample of the data

-The Global Mind Project Database is freely available for use for non-commercial purposes.
+The Global Mind Project Database is freely available for non-commercial use and accessible to eligible researchers and organisations.

 Commercial Use